miladyboy/wingman/tasks/Tasks.md

 - [ ] Make it so that E2E tests use a much smaller model to save on costs.
 - [ ] Handle large images (currently times out with a 400 error); maybe resize images.
 - [ ] The loading animation isn't starting as soon as I send my images.
 It should also start optimistically.
+- [ ] Add prettier so that we keep consistent styling.

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*